mterczynski/blog/_posts/2024-02-28-builder-design-pattern.markdown

 ---

 The builder pattern allows to easily create complex objects with different configurable properties.
-I'd argue that it's not the best approach to create class instances in TypeScript.
+I'd argue that there are better alternatives to create class instances in TypeScript.
 I'll present a few different approaches to use classes in TypeScript and give my opinions on them.

 Let's start with a basic class: